-Shopping Malls and Grocery Stores
+Problems in Shopping Malls and Grocery Stores

+If you shop at malls or grocery stores, you'll probably have to deal with other people's unruly children from time to time.
 First of all, remember that the parents are probably more annoyed than you, so try to be empathetic.

 Unless one of the little ones physically harms you, don't say anything to the parent, or you might find yourself in a battle with moms and dads who are already at their wit's end.
 If a child knocks you over or physically hurts you in any way, take your complaint to the store manager and let him or her deal with it.

-Your children will want to have their friends over, and of course you'll graciously welcome them.
+Your children will want to have their friends over, and, of course, you'll graciously welcome them.
 This is when you'll see what kind of etiquette training other parents do.
 Unfortunately, many moms and dads don't realize how their offspring reflect on their families when they're away from home, so you'll probably see some bad behavior from time to time.

+While correcting other people's children when you're out and about isn't typically a good move, there's nothing wrong with a kind and gentle reprimand when they are in your home.
 As long as you don't nitpick, you can tell them to use their "inside voices" when they get loud and not to jump on the furniture.

 If you hear them using foul language, you can tell them that those words aren't allowed in your home.
 Most children will at least try to comply, but if they don't, there's nothing wrong with taking them home or calling their parents and letting them know that it's time to pick up their child.